Droplet phase in a nonlocal isoperimetric problem under confinement: Introduction

 Finally, attractive-repulsive nonlocal interaction energies of the form $\F_{m^1,\dots,m^n}$ have attracted much interest lately in connection with models of pattern formation in biological aggregations such as swarming or collective behavior of multi-agent systems \cite{BrechtUminskyKolokolnikovBertozzi,ChafaiGozlanZitt,Chuang_etal,Morale:Capasso}.
 In these models the particles can be approximated by a density distribution leading to a continuum-level energy, and minimization with respect to these densities yields challenging variational and geometric problems (see e.g. \cite{BCT,FrLi2016}).

-Our paper is organized as follows: In the next section we describe the physical model and the appropriate scaling of the energy which leads to droplets, and connect our problem to the results in \cite{ChPe2010}.
+Our paper is organized as follows: In the appendix, we describe the physical origins of the model as well as the derivation of the droplet scaling regime which we will use in the paper.
 Section~\ref{sec:second_ord} describes the concentration structure of minimizers.
 The most important result there is a key concentration-compactness lemma (Lemma~\ref{lem:compactness}) which gives the framework for our result, and is based on a recent compactness result for sets of bounded perimeter due to Frank and Lieb \cite{FrLi2015} which can conveniently be used to decompose the support of a minimizing sequence into sets of diameter $O(\eta)$.
 In Section~\ref{sec:regularity} we use the regularity of minimizers to refine the concentration lemma and obtain a lower bound with a precise error estimate of order $o(\eta^{2/3})$, needed to isolate the interaction terms in the energy.
 In Section~\ref{sec:proof_of_conv} we prove Theorem~\ref{thm:minimizers} by matching upper and lower bounds on the energy.
 Finally in Section~\ref{sec:degenerate_max} we discuss second-order approximations for degenerate confining penalization densities $\rho$ which have degenerate maxima at a single point.